 The Global Choir

-Global Choir is a non-auditioned ensemble which explores the vast landscape of sacred music from all over the world, singing at the 8:30 am service once per month.
-This choir rehearses on Sundays from 11:45am-12:30 pm in the Adult Choir Room, generally one week before singing in worship.
+Global Choir is a non-auditioned ensemble which explores the vast landscape of sacred music from all over the world.
+The choir sings once a month, most frequently at the 8:30 am service, but occasionally at The Clearing and Gathered at Five.
+Global choir rehearses on Sundays from 11:40 am-12:30 pm in the adult choir room, generally the Sunday before singing in worship.
 All are invited to participate regardless of age or experience.
-This group is for anyone who wants to add a new adventure to their musical quest!
+This group is for anyone who wants to “think globally and sing locally!”
 For more information, contact Barbara Prince.

 The Handbell Choir provides Westminster members and friends with an opportunity to experience music through the playing of handbells and choir chimes.
 This ensemble rehearses on Tuesday evenings from 6-7pm in the Great Hall and plays occasionally in worship and for other special events.
 Previous bell choir experience is not required, though basic music-reading skills are necessary.
 For more information, contact Mark Kieffer.